Local Growth Fund - increasing prosperity and growth

 A355 Improvement Scheme

 The A355 provides the main north-south route in the county connecting Amersham and the A413 to the north and Beaconsfield and the M40 to the south.
 The improvements will reduce congestion and improve journey times on this key connection to the M40, as well as improving north/south transport connectivity to promote economic growth across Buckinghamshire.
 The full business case for this project was approved by the BTVLEP board in May 2016 allocating £6.05m to this project.
-Planning permission was sought in November 2016 and construction for the new road is due to be undertaken from early 2018 with completion due in March 2019.
+Construction for the new road is due to be undertaken from early 2018 with completion due in March 2019.
 For further details click: A355 Improvement Scheme.

 Aylesbury Eastern Link Road (Southern) and Stocklake Link (Rural)

 The aim of these transport schemes is to manage traffic capacity on the highway network, to enhance public transport provision and advance the wider regeneration of the East of Aylesbury in order to drive economic growth and development.
 These schemes also form part of a wider highway network strategy to provide key link roads, which promote both North-South regional connectivity, linking Milton Keynes to the North and the M25 and London in the South, as well as orbital traffic movements around Aylesbury rather than through the town centre.
 Work on the Stocklake link road was completed in Spring 2017.
-The planning application for the Eastern Link road has been submitted to Aylesbury Vale District Council and will be considered alongside the Woodlands Major Development area proposals - and approved in October 2017.
+The planning application for the Eastern Link road was submitted to Aylesbury Vale District Council - and was considered alongside the Woodlands Major Development area proposals - and approved in October 2017.
 These transport schemes also support the wider growth and ambitions of the recently designated Aylesbury Garden Town.
 For further details click: Aylesbury Eastern Link Road (Southern) and Stocklake Link (Rural).